mbruckmaier/da2-group-3/README.md

 evaluate the initial classification performance of the neural network.
 For the actual detection model that is used on large satellite images, we will use a model that is fitted on both, the training and the validation data.
-To detect the images, a sliding-window approach with a step size of [INSERT] pixels was used.
+To detect the images, a sliding-window approach with a step size of 64 pixels was used.
 Afterwards, there is a need to apply a non-max suppression algorithm in order to combine overlapping detections of objects to one single detection.
-Hereby, we used a intersection-over-union threshold of zero and a score threshold of [INSERT].
+Hereby, we used a intersection-over-union threshold of zero and a score threshold of 0.9.

 ![da2process](https://user-images.githubusercontent.com/44417612/178347446-8c1737b1-d76c-468a-b40b-b98cd621c19b.png)